 - Collection of data is the foremost step.
 A few types of collections include census, sample surveys, and administrative by-products.

-- Preparation follows next that involves manipulation of data for processing and analysis.
+- Preparation follows next that involves the manipulation of data for processing and analysis.

 - Input is the activity where the authenticated data is converted into a form that is machine-readable and can be processed by the computer system.